rameyjm7/sdr-shark/README.md

 pip install .

-#then for the backend, run

-python3 -m sdr_plot_backend

 #for the frontend, in a new terminal, go the frontend folder and run these command to install the dependencies and run the frontend

 yarn install

+# How to run

+Option 1 (Recommended for speed): Gunicorn using start.sh script

+From the repository root after installing the dependencies (backend and frontend), run ./start.sh to run the gunicorn server

+Option 2: If you want to make changes and develop

+# run the frontend from the frontend folder
 yarn start

+# run the backend using python3
+python3 -m sdr_plot_backend

+# Browse to the IP Address of your PC, port 3000. i.e. [http](http://10.139.1.86:3000/)